plackyhacker/plackyhacker.github.io/reversing/sync-breeze-reversed.md

 A quick Google led me to this great blog page: [Vulnserver Redux 1: Reverse Engineering TRUN](https://www.purpl3f0xsecur1ty.tech/2021/05/26/trun_re.html) by Purpl3 F0x Secur1ty, I used this as a starting point and attempted to reverse engineer the PE file, using the blog when I got lost, which thankfully wasn't too often.

-I decided that I would revisit the Sync-Breeze buffer overflow vulnerability introduced in the first chapter of the course, but this time I would attempt to reverse engineer it, rather than fuzz it.
+I decided that I would revisit the `Sync Breeze` buffer overflow vulnerability introduced in the first chapter of the course, but this time I would attempt to reverse engineer it, rather than fuzz it.
 The public vulnerability is [here](https://www.exploit-db.com/exploits/42928).

 ## Goal